Neurotransmitter |

 Orexin (Hypocretin) |

-Still in development.
-May become available for patient use by 2015 |
+Became available for patient use in 2015 |

 Melatonin MT1 and MT2 receptors |